 “I don’t think they were there to buy slaves.
 Saw Off hates that shit as much as we do,” Remise says.
 “Probably they were gonna light the place up.”

 I chuckle.
-I’ve only met them once but I’ve got no desire to “Yeah, that sounds like them.”
+I’ve never met them but everyone knows about the 2nd Amendment’s lack of trigger discipline.
+“Yeah, that sounds like them.”

 Epione shakes her head at the bullet hole in my hip.
 “Burn out again?”

 “I went a little hard on them-” I start, but as I talk, Epione digs a scraper through the clotting gel in my hip, pulling it out in one clean blow that sends shockwaves along my nervous system. “….ffffffuuuuuuccckkkkk.”

 “Big baby,” Remise says, grinning.